-- 2 Lower the hammer to the half-cock position and fold the hammer forward. - 3 Insert a loaded magazine into the rifle until it is retained.
+- 3 Insert a loaded magazine into the rifle until it is retained.
 A sharp, metallic click will indicate that the magazine is fully inserted and engaged with the magazine latch. - 4 With the rifle pointed in a safe direction, a cartridge can be chambered by cycling the finger lever.
 Cycling the lever to place a cartridge in the chamber will leave the hammer in the full-cock (ready-to-fire) position. - 5 After cycling the finger lever and chambering a cartridge from the magazine, carefully lower the hammer to the half-cock, folded forward position. - For maximum safety, never chamber a cartridge until shooting is imminent.